noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 29/5/2022 09:55 wake up as usual with electroshock torture, now Francesca as I start to work high up level of electroshock above my stomach, my penis, my brain, my eyes.
 I couldn't read with clarity or work.
 I'm so tired to be abused and tortured.

+- 30/5/2022 07:00 wake up in the morning with electroshock torture, sexual threats, electroshock apply into my stomach, eyes, brain, foot, toungh, hands.
+Stop this crew of terrorism.
+Stop marquees Francesca.

+- 30/5/2022 14:35 Francesca follow to sexual harass me she masturbate myself using electromagnetic weapons.
+She simply doesn't stop, I'm working while she is torturing me.

+- 31/5/2022 00:10 It's totally human IMPOSSIBLE that marquees Francesca follow TO TORTURE me every minute, every day, every night!
+It's a MONSTER.
+She is the chief of the human trade network transmitted above citizens in the Mediterranean area.
+STOP THIS MONSTER.

 ![/](http://telecomlobby.com/Images/90KHz_during_stalking.webp)